jozefvaclavik/docker_workshop/day_1/part_4/README.md

 ## Build & Run
 Time to build current image with `docker build -t day_1:part_4 .`.

 As mentioned above, we're gonna have to pass in ENV variable with `REDIS_URL` value.
-So lets modify our the run command to `docker run --rm --publish 4567:4567 --env APP_ENV=production --env REDIS_URL=redis://redis:6379/0 day_1:part_4`.
+So lets modify our the run command to `docker container run --rm --publish 4567:4567 --env APP_ENV=production --env REDIS_URL=redis://redis:6379/0 day_1:part_4`.

 When you `open http://localhost:4567`, you're gonna get `Internal Server Error`.
 Ups.
 Did we mess up again?